By Bonnie Sewell

 Goals and gaps: Real financial planning helps you declare what you want, when you want it and how much you want to spend on it.

-Intentional Spending: You’ll want to consider what you care most about funding in your new financial life by creating an intentional spending plan.
+Intentional Spending and Credit: You’ll want to consider what you care most about funding in your new financial life by creating an intentional spending plan.
+Here’s a handy guide for understanding the impact for women going through divorce on your credit – Divorce Can Seriously Hurt Your Credit Score.

 Support can be taxing: Your adviser can help set up estimated tax payments if you will be receiving support prior to 2018 and navigate other tax traps after 2018.